LinShi11/csci-476-594-spring2021-private/lab01/README.md

 [02/10/21]seed@VM:~/.../task1$ unset NAME
 [02/10/21]seed@VM:~/.../task1$ printenv NAME
 ```
 First, I double checked to make sure NAME is not set to anything using printenv NAME.
-Then I set the NAME using NAME='Lin'.
+Then I set the NAME using NAME=LIN.
 However, if I do not export the variable, it is still not stored as a environment variable; thus, I need to do export NAME.
 When I do printenv NAME, my name will appear.
 Additionally, if I do printenv, NAME will appear in the output as well.
 Furthermore, using the unset NAME will unset the variable, just like deleting the varaible.
-For all the output, please look at [myprintenv_after.txt](task1/printenv_after.txt)
+For all the output, please look at [printenv_after.txt](task1/printenv_after.txt)

 ### Task 2: